neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 ## Compiling contract file

-Click `generate`->`generate solutions` (hotkeys: Ctrl + Shift + B) in the menu to start compilation.
+Click `BUILD`->`Build Solutions` (hotkeys: Ctrl + Shift + B) in the menu to start compilation.

 ![](assets/compile.png)

-When the compilation is done, Neo smart contract file named`NEP5.avm` is generated in the `bin/Debug` directory of the project.
+When the compilation is done, Neo smart contract file named `NeoContract1.avm` is generated in the `bin/Debug` directory of the project.

 ![](assets/contractfile.png)

-``NEP5.abi.json` is a descriptive file of the smart contract, which contains desciptions of the ScriptHash, entry, parameters and return values of the contract.
+`NeoContract1.abi.json` is a descriptive file of the smart contract, which contains desciptions of the ScriptHash, entry, parameters and return values of the contract.
 More information about the smart contract ABI can be found in [NeoContract ABI](https://github.com/neo-project/proposals/blob/master/nep-3.mediawiki).

-> [!Note]
->
-> Given that neon compiles .dll with nep-8 by default, which conflicts with older versions of NeoVM, you need to execute .dll using the neon compatible mode; otherwise the contract cannot be invoked properly.
->
-> Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command (replace nep5.dll with your own project file):
->
-> ```
-> neon nep5.dll --compatible
-> ```
->
->  The new `nep5.avm`  file and `nep5.abi.json`  file will overwrite the old files.

 ## What's next?